NeuralEnsemble/pype9/doc/source/index.rst

 Neuron_ or NEST_ as simulator backends.

-Pype9 has a command line interface (CLI), which allows experiments to be designed and simulated without programming*.
-Alternatively, simulations can be scripted using Pype9's Python API
+Pype9 has a command line interface (CLI), which allows experiments to be designed and simulated without any scripting*.
+Alternatively, simulations can be scripted using Pype9's Python API, or generated cell class can be integrated with native simulations.

 User guide
 ----------